jloffler/tribute-page-fcc/README.md

  - Write better img alt text
  - Remove img folder from .gitignore once images are finalized
  - Add links to full size images (in a new page) and NASA images in footer
+ - add rel="noopener" to links that open in new tabs

 # Astronaut Chris Hadfield Tribute Webpage

 ## Live site on GitHub Pages